-A Will is a legal document which sets out your wishes for the division of your assets after your death.
+Your Will is a legal document which sets out your wishes for the division of your assets after your death.
 If you die without a valid Will, then your assets will be divided according to the laws of intestacy contained in legislation.
-These rules may not reflect your testamentary wishes.
-If you have young children, then it is also important to express your wishes in relation to the appointment of guardians for your children.
+These rules may not reflect your wishes.

 Enduring Power of Attorney

 An enduring power of attorney allows you to nominate one or more persons (referred to as ‘attorneys’) to manage your legal and financial affairs.
 Your attorney’s power to manage your affairs will continue if you lose mental capacity for any reason.